baristi/moka/tools/graalvm/README.md

 ./graalvm.sh js
 ```

-The above command will start an interactive JS shell, but of course any other GraalVM binary can be executed the same way, simply replace `js` with whatever other binary you want to execute.
+The above command will start an interactive JS shell, but of course any other GraalVM binary can be executed the same
+way, simply replace `js` with whatever other binary you want to execute.

-The necessary Docker Image (see below) will automatically be built and started in order to execute the GraalVM command.
+The necessary Docker Image (see below) will automatically be pulled or build (should pulling fail) and started in order
+to execute the GraalVM command.

 ### Requirements